Sequential Non-Bayesian Persuasion: Proofs

 \textbf{Proof of Corollary \ref{coro-common-pref}}

-By Proposition \ref{prop-common-pref} it is enough to show that if (\ref{eqn-empty-intersect}) holds then S can't achieve the Bayesian full information payoff with one period of persuasion.
+By Proposition \ref{prop-common-pref} it is enough to show that if (\ref{eqn-empty-intersect}) holds then S cannot achieve the Bayesian full-information payoff with one period of persuasion.
 Getting the full information payoff requires that in each state $\omega$ only actions that are optimal at $\omega$ are chosen with positive probability.
-However, condition (\ref{eqn-empty-intersect}) implies that any action optimal at $\bar\omega$ is not optimal at any belief $\mu\in F(\mu_0,\alpha)$.
-Since with any information structure the biased posteriors of R are always inside $F(\mu_0,\alpha)$, it follows that non-optimal actions are chosen with positive probability in state $\bar \omega$.
+However, condition (\ref{eqn-empty-intersect}) implies that any action optimal at $\bar\omega$ is not optimal at any belief in the set $\{D(\mu_0,\mu) :~ \mu\in\Delta(\Omega)\}$.
+Since with any information structure the beliefs of R are always inside this set, it follows that non-optimal actions are chosen with positive probability in state $\bar \omega$.